osrf/mbari_wec/docs/docs/Tutorials/Install/Install_source.md

 $ cd ~/buoy_ws
 ```

-1. Set the Gazebo version to Fortress.
+1. Set the Gazebo version to Garden.
 This is needed because we're not using an
    official ROS + Gazebo combination:

 ```
-$ export IGNITION_VERSION=fortress
-$ export GZ_VERSION=fortress
+$ export GZ_VERSION=garden
 ```

 1. Install ROS dependencies